CDP’s forests program assists companies to disclose on

 There are a number of benefits for companies that disclose to CDP, including:

-- Investor communication: 240 investors with US$15 trillion in assets wish to understand the exposure to deforestation within their portfolios.
-Investors are being increasingly proactive on deforestation risk: for example in 2013, NBIM announced the divestment of the Norwegian Government Pension Fund Global, the largest sovereign wealth fund in the world, from 23 timber companies & 2 palm oil companies due to concerns over deforestation risk.
+- Investor communication: 298 investors with US$19 trillion in assets wish to understand the exposure to deforestation within their portfolios.
+Investors are being increasingly proactive on deforestation risk: for example, following the lead set by the Government Pension Fund of Norway in 2013, Storebrand, one of Norway’s largest life insurance and pensions companies, reported it had divested holdings in 11 palm oil companies in 2013 for failing to meet its sustainability criteria.

 - Stakeholder communication: increased transparency and effective communication with other stakeholders including clients and consumers.